-6.2.4.6.3 Scholarly and creative activity that involves students as copresenters, co-participants, or co-authors.

-6.2.4.6.4 A presentation should be evaluated on the quality of its content and on the prestige of the meeting where it was delivered.
-Oualitative judgments are best made when copies of presentations are made available.
+- 6.2.4.6.3 Scholarly and creative activity that involves students as co-presenters, co-participants, or co-authors. - 6.2.4.6.4 A presentation should be evaluated on the quality of its content and on the prestige of the meeting where it was delivered.
+Qualitative judgments are best made when copies of presentations are made available.
 National and regional meetings should rank higher than local meetings in most instances.
 Scholarly presentations should be ranked more highly than non-scholarly ones.
 Competitive selections as well as presentations receiving disciplinary acknowledgement for excellence should be noted.
 In most disciplines a record of scholarship based on presentations alone will not be evaluated as highly as one including refereed publications.
-In Political Science, the public presentation of research in academic settings, for example serving as a discussant or panel chair at an academic conference, is valued as an important contribution to the discipline.
-The Program recognizes that virtual conferences and other online presentations are equivalent to in-person venues.
-The Program acknowledges that the modality of the conference or presentation has no bearing on the quality of the forum and/or presentation.

-6.2.4.6.5 Work in the arts may be evaluated by a number of different measures: assessment of its quality by peers or professional critics;

-the reputation of the gallery, museum, or other artistic venue where it is shown or presented; the respect afforded the organization for which it is performed or under contract; or some other measure of its success or impact (e.g. royalties, awards, or impact on public debate or on other artists).

-- 6.2.4.6.6 Other forms of scholarly or creative activity that may appear in emerging scholarly or artistic media may be included as well, provided that comparable standards of peer review can be applied to them.
-The Political Science Program recognizes that alternative venues for disseminating scholarly work may become available during and after the COVID-19 pandemic.
-It is the responsibility of the faculty member to provide context for the venue, audience reached, and any additional evidence of its impact (e.g., recordings, digital analytics, screenshots). - 6.2.4.6.7 Reviews (if submitted as documentation) from appropriate journals may be included.
+In Political Science, the public presentation of research in academic settings, for example serving as a discussant or panel chair at an academic conference, is valued as an important contribution to the discipline. - 6.2.4.6.5 Work in the arts may be evaluated by a number of different measures: assessment of its quality by peers or professional critics; the reputation of the gallery, museum, or other artistic venue where it is shown or presented; the respect afforded the organization for which it is performed or under contract; or some other measure of its success or impact (e.g. royalties, awards, or impact on public debate or on other artists). - 6.2.4.6.6 Other forms of scholarly or creative activity that may appear in emerging scholarly or artistic media may be included as well, provided that comparable standards of peer review can be applied to them. - 6.2.4.6.7 Reviews (if submitted as documentation) from appropriate journals may be included.
 Where reviews are included in a file as evidence of the worth of scholarly or artistic work, attention should be given to the professional credentials of the reviewer and the reputation of the journal or publication. - 6.2.4.6.8 Professional activities undertaken as a practitioner or consultant are considered scholarly activity when they go beyond the routine application of knowledge to the creation of new knowledge and the development of new standards for practice.
 Such qualities distinguish between scholarship and professional service.
-Those making the judgments regarding the standards for applied research necessarily involve more than clients and include academic peers familiar with the area of practice under consideration. - 6.2.4.6.9 In those disciplines with strong expectations of practice to maintain current competency, appropriate standards for determining the significance of this work will be developed at the program level and approved through the standard procedure. - 6.2.4.6.10 Grants or monetary awards that are funded or reviewed as fundable from governmental or non-governmental organizations are considered examples of scholarship if those grants and awards are subject to external peer review. - 6.2.4.6.11 Faculty engaged in community outreach can make a difference in their communities and beyond by defining or resolving relevant social problems or issues, by facilitating organizational development, by improving existing practices or programs, and by enriching the cultural life of the community.
-Scholarship may take the form of widely disseminating the knowledge gained in community based projects in appropriate professional venues in order to share its significance with those who do not benefit directly from the project.
+Those making the judgments regarding the standards for applied research necessarily involve more than clients and include academic peers familiar with the area of practice under consideration. - 6.2.4.6.9 In those disciplines with strong expectations of practice to maintain current competency, appropriate standards for determining the significance of this work will be developed at the program level and approved through the standard procedure. - 6.2.4.6.10 Grants or monetary awards that are funded or reviewed as fundable from governmental or non-governmental organizations are considered examples of scholarship if those grants and awards are subject to external peer review.

+6.2.4.6.11 Faculty engaged in community outreach can make a difference in their communities and beyond by defining or resolving relevant social problems or issues, by facilitating organizational development, by improving existing practices or programs, and by enriching the cultural life of the community.
+Scholarship may take the form of widely disseminating the knowledge gained in community-based projects in appropriate professional venues in order to share its significance with those who do not benefit directly from the project.